 To increase private-sector investment in the selected value chains, the European Investment Bank (EIB) and the Government of Ukraine jointly agreed the €400 million Ukraine Agri-food APEX Loan, which makes available very substantial resources for mid-caps and SME investments in an effort to increase their productivity and profitability.
 Ukraine will repay the loan as part of its sovereign debt.

-As a result, NIRAS and its consortium partners – AESA, TA Consult, and Unicon – were brought in to provide technical assistance to ensure timely, appropriate, and efficient distribution and use of loan funds.
+Under a €5.5 million technical assistance grant from the EU and the UK, NIRAS and its consortium partners – AESA, TA Consult, and Unicon – were brought in to ensure timely, appropriate, and efficient distribution and use of loan funds.